-- An institution must make reasonable modifications in policies or procedures when the modifications are necessary to avoid discrimination on the basis of disability unless the institution can demonstrate that making the modifications would fundamentally alter the nature of the service, program or activity.
+- An institution must make reasonable modifications in policies or procedures when the modifications are necessary to avoid discrimination on the basis of disability unless the institution can demonstrate that making the modifications would fundamentally alter the nature of the service, program, or activity.
 (28 C.F.R.
 Sec.
-35.130 (b)(7)(i)) - An institution may not impose or apply criteria that screens out or tends to screen out an individual with a disability for fully and equally enjoying any service, program or activity.
+35.130 (b)(7)(i)) - For all reasonable modification determinations, the institution must conduct an individualized assessment and case-by-case determination as to whether and what modifications can be made to allow an individual with a disability to participate in the services, programs, or activities of the institution.